gavinyork/zephyr3d/apps/doc/web/en/scene-basic.md

 ## Render scene

 Let's demonstrate how to render a scene.
 First, we need to create a scene by constructing a [Scene](/doc/markdown/./scene.scene) object.
 A scene acts as a container that holds various elements that need to be rendered.
 Additionally, we require a camera object to perform the rendering of the scene.
 We can create a perspective camera by constructing a [PerspectiveCamera](/doc/markdown/./scene.perspectivecamera) object or an orthographic camera by constructing an [OrthoCamera](/doc/markdown/./scene.orthocamera).
-Finally, we render by calling the [camera.render()](/doc/markdown/./scene.camera.render) method.
+Finally, we set the scene as active renderable object by calling the [Engine.setRenderable()](/doc/markdown/./scene.engine.setrenderable) method.

 ```javascript